JARPinto/fleet/README.md

             # Hash password and save to db.
             pwd_hash = generate_password_hash(pwd, method='pbkdf2:sha256', salt_length=8)
   ```
-  2. Connect to db and try insert into the soldiers table the new register.
+  2. Connect to db and try to insert into the soldiers table the new register.
 It will save session as bim.
 Note that not all code is displayed
   ```python
             cursor.execute("SELECT * FROM soldiers WHERE bim = ?", (bim,))
             rows = cursor.fetchall()